 shows that the substitution

-(2.5) Φ → Φ' := Φ − Ψt , AA' := A + grad Ψ
+(2.5) Φ → Φ' := Φ − Ψt , A → A' := A + grad Ψ

 generates equivalent potentials Φ', A' for the representation of the observables E, B for arbitrary functions Ψ. Also the observables ρ and J, given by the eqns.
 (1.2) and (1.3), remain unchanged under the transformation (2.5).